Endokomuna: 1940s

 After the 1946 Polish people's referendum, Piasecki proposed in August 1946 "the replacement of the existing conditions by a new political configuration" to Gomułka which would include a Catholic party capable of "improving church-state relations, moderating the bishops’ anticommunist stance, securing Catholic support for the communists, and serving as coalition partner".
 This proposal was rejected, but the Polish president Bolesław Bierut tweaked the communist rhetoric on Catholicism, stating that he "acknowledged that the Catholic Church occupied a vital position in Polish history and argued that the government had no intention of altering this standing".
 In 1948 Poland had undergone "Stalinization" - Gomułka was accused of "right-wing nationalist deviation" and removed from the post of secretary-general in favor of Bierut, socialist parties were consolidated into the Polish United Workers' Party, and the opposition was clamped down on.
 Despite this, Endecja collaborationists endorsed the course and focused on promoting Catholic-Marxist dialogue.

+In July 1946, Kielce pogrom took place, which was an outbreak of anti-Jewish violence targeting Jewish Holocaust survivors.
+The official culprit for the pogrom was the anti-communist underground, although Jozef Banáš argues that there was also "complicity of the security organs, interested in creating diversion and in compromising the political opposition".
+He argues that the communist authorities intentionally refrained from combatting antisemitism in order to attract Polish nationalists into the communist party.
+In this, Banáš identifies one of the starting points of Endo-Communism.